 Research and innovation activities on generic ICT technologies either driven by industrial roadmaps or through a bottom up approach are addressed in the 'Industrial Leadership' pillar, more specifically in the 'Leadership in enabling and industrial technologies' (LEIT) part of the work programme, under the section 'Information and communication technologies'.
 In particular, the topics addressed in the first two years of the programme cover the ICT technology value chain in a comprehensive way, from key enabling technologies up to content and information management technologies, robotics and networking technologies.
 Several cross-cutting topics addressing cyber-security, Internet of Things and research on Human-centric Digital Age are included.
 All activities are complemented with support to innovation and take-up and international cooperation.

 In addition, three ICT-related topics are integrated in the Factory of the Future (FoF) PPP.

 A number of essential EU policy objectives on health, ageing, climate, environment, energy, transport, public sector modernisation, security cannot be achieved without ICT innovation.
 ICT also invades and transforms bit by bit all aspects of our societies and economies and change the way people live and behave.
 Multi-disciplinary, application-driven research and innovation actions leveraging ICT to tackle societal challenges are included in the different 'Societal Challenges' parts of the programme.

-Search for funding opportunities related to ICT in the Participant Portal.
+Search for funding opportunities related to ICT.